Yahnych/lycheejs/.github/ISSUE_TEMPLATE/documentation-problem.md

 ---
-name: Bug report
+name: Documentation Problem
-about: I wanted to use the lychee.js Tools, but a problem occured during usage.
+about: I wanted to use the lychee.js Engine, but I don't understand the documentation.

 ---

-## Bug Report
+## Documentation Problem

-I wanted to use the lychee.js Tools, but a problem occured during usage.
+I wanted to use the lychee.js Engine, but
+I don't understand the documentation.

 ### Steps after Installation